SAKryukov/vscode-markdown-calculator/docs/article.md

 ~~~
 ```

 The extension will render it as a result of calculations, shown as the content of the console, created via `console.log`.
-In this is case, it will be `$51.32`.
+In this case, it will be `$51.32`.
 However, `return` also can be used; it will be shown at the end.

 You know that the lack of the `return` statement is the same as `return undefined`, and the object `undefined` is the only object rendered by this extension as an empty string, in contrast to `null`, which is rendered as "null".